 On December 3, 1900, Austrian-German biochemist Richard Johann Kuhn was born.
 Kuhn was awarded the Nobel Prize in Chemistry in 1938 “for his work on carotenoids and vitamins“.
 Kuhn is also credited with the discovery of the deadly nerve agent Soman in 1944.
-Before entering the University of Vienna in 1918, Richard Kuhn attended the same classes as the later Nobel Prize winner Wolfgang Pauli.
-In 1919, Kuhn moved to the Ludwig-Maximilians-University of…Read more
+Early Years Richard Kuhn was born in Vienna, Austria, where he also attended elementary school and the Döblinger Gymnasium.
+From 1910 to 1918 he attended the same classes as the…Read more

 You are here: Home › Post Tagged with: "Richard Kuhn"